a71993/AngularProtoypeEngine/README.md

 AngularProtoypeEngine
 =====================

-web-based system for creating prototypes for AngularJS applications.
+Web-based system for creating prototypes for AngularJS applications.